 4. Why is it necessary to follow a diet chart for an 8-month-old baby?

-8 months baby food time table is necessary because it helps the baby to intake regular and diverse food items with essential nutrients for their growth and development.
+8 months baby diet chart is necessary because it helps the baby to intake regular and diverse food items with essential nutrients for their growth and development.

 5. How to increase 8-month-old baby’s weight?